aldi2081/aldi-musik-bot/README.md

 # Music-bot

-A complete code to download for a music bot 🎧
+A complete code to download for a music bott 🎧

 Looking for a code for a music bot ?
 This fully open source code is made for your project !